mesut-demr/weather_app_with_cubit/README.md

 - Current temperature, condition, feels like temperature, wind, humidity, uv, vision, cloud and last updated.
 - It retrieves the weather forecast based on the user's location.
-- After receiving the user's location at the first login to the application, the location is held in memory with ==shared_preferences== and the location is prevented from opening at each login.
+- After receiving the user's location at the first login to the application, the location is held in memory with **shared_preferences** and the location is prevented from opening at each login.
 - The user can view the weather conditions of the desired city by selecting it from the list of cities.
 - Change the background colour and message content according to the time change.